Marvel Super Heroes Secret Wars #1-12

 Additionally, none of the villains in this series come from his rogues gallery (except, arguably, the Absorbing Man, but he first appeared in Thor and has been an Avengers foe as much as the Hulk).
 The same is actually true of the X-Men as well, since Magneto winds up being an ally.

 In general, there isn't much by way of grudge matches, or any real acknowledgment that some of these heroes and villains have special histories with each other.
 Dr. Octopus never freaks out about Spider-Man, for example.
 It's probably for the best as scenes like that could wind up being pretty bad, but if done well it could have added a little more personality to some characters.
 Similarly, there aren't any really cool scenes where, say, the X-Men go up against the Absorbing Man and realize what a powerhouse he is.
 The fights aren't badly written but they don't have the right sense of uniqueness.
+Although it is cool when Wolverine slices of Absorbing Man's arm and he has to find out if he can reattach it.

 Some continuity errors from the first issue are subsequently covered for in the dialogue of later issues.
 First, Dr. Doom should be dead at this point.
 Unlike previous deaths, John Byrne intended this to be a definitive 'Dr. Doom is really dead this time' plot that would set the ground for a dramatic return in a later issue of FF.
 Having him appear here is incongruous, but on the other hand of course the premiere villain of the Marvel Universe was going to appear in this series.
 We'll learn much later that Doom was actually plucked from time so that the Beyonder could include him in this contest.
 On a smaller scale, Cyclops was not a member of the X-Men at the time they went into the Secret Wars construct, so it's later said that he was plucked away from his honeymoon.
 Similarly, Lockheed the dragon wasn't shown to be with the X-Men ether, but he's here as well.
 No explanation for him.
 This makes Cyclops (and possibly Lockheed, unless he was in Colossus's jacket the whole time in Uncanny X-Men #180) the only hero to have been forceably brought to Secret Wars, as opposed to lured into the construct in Central Park.
 However, presumably all of the villains were brought this way, so it's not that unusual (The Beyonder provides some more information on how everyone was brought to the Battleplanet in Secret Wars II #3).
 Finally, Xavier is in a wheelchair in issue #1 even though he wasn't in X-Men #180.
 It's stated that the Beyonder must have corrected all the little things that seemed 'wrong' to him.